-When the unit is to be operated out-of-level it is important: (1) to keep the engine crankcase oil level near the high level mark (with the unit level), and (2) to have the compressor oil level gauge show no more than mid-scale (with the unit running at full load).
+When the unit is to be operated out-of-level it is important to keep the engine crankcase oil level and the compressor oil sump level at the high level mark (with the unit level).
 Do not overfill either the engine crankcase or the compressor lubricating oil system.